a1n13a1n13d4/Face-Recognition-Project/README.md

 # Machine Learning Python Codes

-Welcome to the Face Recognition Projects repository.
-This repository contains two distinct face recognition implementations: one for processing video uploads and another for live webcam feeds.
+Welcome to the Machine Learning Python Codes.
+This repository contains varieties of Machine Learning dependent Python Codes.

 ## Table of Contents
 - [Face Recognition from Uploaded Video](#face-recognition-from-uploaded-video)